krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 This allows assertions to refer to the past, reflect the present, or even anticipate the future behavior of a signal.

+#### The open world assumption

+Time in the presence calculus is explicitly defined to be over <em>extended</em>
+reals $\overline{\mathbb{R}}$: the real line $\mathbb{R}$ extended with the symbols $-\infty$ and $+\infty$.

+This is a mathematical representation of an open world assumption, which holds that the history of a system of presences extends indefinitely into the past and future.

+An observer will typically only see a finite portion of this history and has to make inferences on the basis of those observations, but in general, we need to make inferences with partial information about the past and contingent assumptions about the future.

+A presence with $t_0 = -\infty$ represents a presence whose beginning is unknown, and $t_1 = +\infty$ represents a presence whose end is unknown.

+Presences with both start and end unknown are valid constructs and represent eternal presences.

+Many of the most interesting questions in the presence calculus involve reasoning about the dynamics of a domain under the epistemic uncertainty introduced by such presences.

 #### A note on epistemology

 Presence assertions give us the ability to assign *provenance* to a presence—
 not just *what* we know, but *how* we know it.
 This is essential in
 representing complex systems where the observer and the act of observation
 are first-class concerns.

+Further, since reasoning about time and history is a primary focus of the calculus, presences with unknown beginnings or endings provide a way to explicitly model what is known—and unknown—about that history.
+This will prove more valuable than it might initially seem.

 We won’t go too deeply into the epistemological aspects of the presence
 calculus in this document—this remains an active and open area of research and